 STEP 1: Electricity flows from utility to a building's meter

-STEP 3: TED Communicates over Existing Powerlines
+STEP 3: TED sends energy-use data over existing powerlines

 STEP 4: Data is instantly collected, analyzed and stored